 Under certain circumstances, grandparents and siblings have the right to petition for visitation.
 Indeed, Illinois family court judges have allowed children to continue to reside with a grandparent when the grandparent has been the primary caregiver for an extended period of time.

-Make sure your rights and your child’s future are protected in parental allocation proceedings.
+Make sure your rights and your child’s future are protected during a family seperation.

 Don’t let yourself be deprived of your child.
-Consult with an experienced attorney and get help.
+Consult with an experienced child custody lawyer and get help.
 The Law Offices of Michael P. Doman has fought vigorously for the rights of parents for more than 25 years.
 Call us at 847.897.5288 or contact us online to put a knowledgeable, trial-tested lawyer in your corner.

 Serving families in Chicago, Northbrook, Lake County and Cook County.